Using KPIs to Coach, Not Punish: Building High-Performance Sales Teams

 When viewed this way, KPIs become a guide on the learning journey, not a disciplinary tool.

-KPIs as a Coaching Tool, Not a Punishment
+KPIs as a Coaching Tool, Not a Punishment: Using KPIs to Coach and Develop Teams

 KPIs should act like road signs—showing progress and pointing to where support is needed.
 They aren’t meant to be hammers.
 When managers use KPIs to start conversations instead of end them, coaching becomes much easier.

-For example, if a rep is struggling with conversion rates, a good manager doesn’t just point it out—they dig into the why.
+For example, if a rep is struggling with conversion rates, using KPIs to coach means the manager does more than just point it out.
+They explore the reasons behind the numbers.
 Is the messaging off?
 Is the targeting misaligned?
-This transforms the KPI into a problem-solving tool, not a blame game.
+This approach turns the KPI into a tool for problem-solving rather than a way to assign blame.

 A mindset of using KPIs to coach begins with how we interpret the data.